 - It describes how security is managed in the current systems.

-- It shows how the SaaS providers are performing those activities over a period of time.
+- It shows how the SaaS business owners are performing those activities over a period of time.

 Each report type takes several months to provide documented answers to many difficult questions.

-How do SaaS providers create SOC 2 report?
+How do SaaS business owners create SOC 2 report?